yugabyte/yugabyte-db/docs/content/stable/drivers-orms/smart-drivers-ycql.md

 ## Connection handling

-The smart driver maintains a pool of connections for each node in a cluster.
+YCQL drivers maintain a pool of connections for each node in a cluster.
 When a client application starts, the driver attempts to create a control connection to the node specified as [contact point](#multiple-contact-points).
 After the connection is established, the driver fetches the information about all the nodes in the cluster, and then creates a pool of connections for each of those nodes.

 You can configure the size of the connection pool.
 For example, in the Java driver, you can define different pool sizes for nodes in a local datacenter, and for those in other (remote) datacenters.
 If the number of connections in a pool go lower than the defined size for any reason, the driver immediately tries to fill the gap in the background.